thalamicseg/hipsthomasdocker/README_vth.md

 - **thomas_L.nii.gz** (or **thomas_R.nii.gz**): a single file with all nucleus labels, cropped to the region of interest.
 - **thomasfull_L.nii.gz** (or **thomasfull_R.nii.gz**): which is the same size as the input file (i.e. full size as opposed to the **thomas_{L/R}.nii.gz** files which are cropped).
 - **nucleiVols.txt** and **nucleiVolsMV.txt**: contains the nuclei volume statistics for joint fusion and majority voting, respectively.
 - **regn.nii.gz**: is the custom template registered to the input image.
-This file is critical for debugging.
+This file is critical for debugging and is the lower panel of the qc image.
 Make sure this file and **crop_**\<inputfilename\> are well aligned.
-Note that this is for left side.
-The right regn.nii.gz needs to be swapped LR before it will align to **crop_**\<inputfilename\>.
+Note that this is separate for left and right sides.

 ## Citation
-HIPS-THOMAS is in press in *Brain Structure and Function*.
+The HIPS-THOMAS paper published in Brain Structure and Function can be found here https://pubmed.ncbi.nlm.nih.gov/38546872/

 The *medRxiv* preprint can be found at https://www.medrxiv.org/content/10.1101/2024.01.30.24301606v1

 	Vidal JP, Danet L, Péran P, Pariente J, Bach Cuadra M, Zahr NM, Barbeau EJ, Saranathan M. Robust thalamic nuclei segmentation from T1-weighted MRI using polynomial intensity transformation.
-Brain Structure and Function; 2024
+Brain Structure and Function; 229(5):1087-1101 (2024)

 The original *Neuroimage* paper on THOMAS can be found here https://pubmed.ncbi.nlm.nih.gov/30894331/